Balian-Low type theorems on $L^2(\mathbb{C})$: Notations and Background

-The Balian-Low type results are proved for multi-window Gabor systems by Zibulski and Zeevi \cite{zib97} and for superframes by Balan \cite{bal98}.
-The BLT and its variations for symplectic lattices in higher dimensions (see \cite{fei97, gro02}), for the symplectic form on $\BR^{2d}$ (see \cite{ben03}) and on locally compact abelian groups (see \cite{gro98}) are obtained in the literature.
-For further results on BLT we refer to \cite{asc14, ben06, gau08, hei06, nit11, nit13} and \cite{tin12}.
-In this paper we establish the BLT and some of its variations on $L^2(\mathbb{C})$ using the operators $Z$ and $\bar{Z}$ associated with the special Hermite operator $L$ on $\mathbb{C}$.
-The Weyl transform and the twisted convolution closely related to the Fourier transform on the Heisenberg group and play a significant role in proving our main results.
+The Weyl transform and the twisted convolution are closely related to the Fourier transform on the Heisenberg group.
 Therefore we review the representation theory on the Heisenberg group to see various objects of interest arising from it.

-One of the simple and natural example of non-abelian, non-compact groups is the famous Heisenberg group $\mathbf{H}$, which plays an important role in several branches of mathematics.
+One of the simple and natural examples of non-abelian, non-compact groups is the famous Heisenberg group $\mathbf{H}$, which plays an important role in several branches of mathematics.
 The Heisenberg group $\mathbf{H}$ is a unimodular nilpotent Lie group whose underlying manifold is $\BC \times \BR $ and the group operation is defined by The Haar measure on $\mathbf{H}$ is given by $dz dt$.